Non-Governmental Organization: Sources of Funding

 - In case, you wish to have multiple registrations, then additional information is to be provided.

 - Choose the appropriate sector pertaining to business and following this, furnish the details in the achievements section.

-- Last but not the least, do not forget to specify the valid address.
+- Last but not least, do not forget to specify the valid address.

-In the nutshell, it can be concluded that there is no shortage of sources from which the NGOs can fetch funding.
-Quite recently, the year 2020 witnessed the incoming of the rules with more strict compliance in the purview of the firms seeking to get funding from the sources located overseas.
+In a nutshell, it can be concluded that there is no shortage of sources from which NGOs can fetch funding.
+Quite recently, the year 2020 witnessed the incoming of the rules with more strict compliance in the purview of the firms seeking to get funding from sources located overseas.

 The newly included rules put forth that any firm who wishes to get registered under the garb of the Foreign Contribution (Regulation) Act must entail the requirement of having spent Rs fifteen lakh on a minimum basis in respect of the core activities that have been carried out during the span of preceding three financial years.